Gmousse/dataframe-js/README.md

 or you can debug by using:
 * [.show([rows], [quiet])](./doc/CORE_API.md#DataFrame+show) ⇒ <code>String</code>

 When you realize some operations on a DataFrame (or on a Row), it is never mutated.
 Indeed, when you modify a DataFrame (even if nothing change) you create a new instance of DataFrame.
-It's a bit slower but you avoid side effects.
+It's a bit slower but you avoid side effects:

-Examples:
 ```javascript
 // When you change the DataFrame structure, the original DataFrame doesn't change.
 df.drop('column1'); // <--- Here you drop a column.